 We’re fully certified by CASA.
-Altitude Imaging holds a UAV Operators Certificate and all our remote pilots hold CASA issued Remote Pilot Licences.
+Altitude Imaging holds a RPA Operators Certificate (ReOC) and all our remote pilots hold CASA issued Remote Pilot Licences (RePL).

-We’re also an approved operator under the UASI Standard.
-This is an international standard based on ICAO guidelines.
+We’re also an approved operator under the UAS International Standard.
+This is an international standard that encompasses all sectors of the unmanned aircraft industry and is aligned with the ICAO guidelines.

-Why choose aerial photography drone over a helicopter imaging service?
+Why choose aerial drone photography over a manned aircraft or helicopter service?

-Helicopters and UAVs provide two different styles of aerial photography, and there are certainly situations when a helicopter may be better suited to the task.
-Here are some of the advantages of using a UAV:
+Manned aircraft and drones provide two different styles of aerial photography, and there are certainly situations when a helicopter or aircraft may be better suited to the task.
+Here are some of the advantages of using our services:

-• They are quiet and provide minimal disturbance to the site being filmed or photographed
+• Our drones are quiet and provide minimal disturbance to the site being filmed or photographed.

-• UAV photography services are dramatically more affordable than the helicopter equivalent.
+• Our services are dramatically more affordable than the helicopter equivalent.